pshrmn/foraging/README.md

 #####Rule

 Data is captured through `rule`s.
-A rule has a name and the attribute of an element to capture (or text).
+A rule has a name, the attribute of an element to capture (or text), and the expected type of the attribute.
+By default the type is string, but it can also be int or float.
+A regular expression will be used to attempt to parse the value out of the text of the attribute.

     rule = {
         name: "h1",
-        attr: "title"
+        attr: "title",
+        type: "..."
     }

 #####Selector